balancer/docs/docs/reference/contracts/apis/managed.md

 returns (uint256)
 ```

 Returns the current value of the swap fee percentage.
+If the swap fee is gradually being updated, the return value will represent the swap fee at the time of the last confirmed block.
 Implemented in `ManagedPoolSettings`.

 ### `getGradualSwapFeeUpdateParams`
 ```solidity